 You may lose the fat pads on the balls of your feet with age.
 In many cases, the loss is due to the result of cortisone injections.
 Many people suffering with Morton’s neuroma foot pain or Metatarsalgia will get cortisone injections for temporary relief of pain.
 However, these corticosteroid injections risk resulting in fat pad atrophy.
 That’s because cortisone interferes with the body’s natural healing processes resulting in tissue breakdown.
 Fat pad atrophy is fat tissue breakdown that does not repair or reverse with time.
 This results in foot bones that are closer to the floor, not as protected and in more pain.
 Until now, we had nothing to offer.

-We now have a regenerative medicine solution to build up your fat pads in the balls of your feet: Lipostem
+We now have a regenerative medicine solution to build up your fat pads in the balls of your feet: Micronized fat

-Recent studies show that taking a small amount of your own fat taken from an area, like the buttock or thigh, and putting it back into the ball of your foot together with platelet rich plasma which we get from a small blood draw can have a long term, positive effect to repair the fat atrophy and restore comfort and function.
+Recent studies show that taking a small amount of your own fat taken from an area, like the buttock or thigh, and putting it back into the ball of your foot can have a long term, positive effect to repair the fat atrophy and restore comfort and function.
 You don’t need to suffer any longer.

 It is a simple, non-surgical, painless one-time office visit with our team at The Center for Morton’s Neuroma

 We first examine and evaluate your feet and confirm the diagnosis and make sure that you are a suitable candidate.
-Then we draw a tube of blood from your arm and centrifuge it to obtain platelet rich plasma (PRP).
-While your blood is spinning, we do a mini liposuction taking a very small amount of your own fat from your buttocks in a painless procedure under local anesthesia.
+We then do a mini liposuction taking a very small amount of your own fat from your buttocks or abdomen in a painless procedure under local anesthesia.
 We then process your fat here on site.
-Once we have the fat processed and your PRP, we inject the fat and the PRP it into your fad pad area under ultrasound guidance.
-The PRP will help to add your own tissue growth factors and enhance your body’s ability to increase the size and number of blood vessels to the area.
+Once we have the fat processed we inject the fat into your fad pad area under ultrasound guidance.
 The whole process takes about 1-2 hours.

 Recovery can take a week and we recommend you then ease back into your routine but avoid long walks and runs (and anything that creates excessive foot pad pressure) for 4 weeks.